 You’re likely seeing it for the first time.
 You give your feedback.
-Some of it is good, some of it isn’t.
-But it’s not your fault – as mentioned earlier, you couldn’t know why that one thing was such a good idea.
+Some of it is good, and some of it isn’t.
+But it’s not your fault – as mentioned earlier, you wouldn’t know why that one thing was such a good idea.
 And now you’ve discarded it, so the agency will try to explain and defend it.

 But it’s too late.
 The tug of war is on.
 You don’t want it, so they can either fake a smile and discard a good idea, or risk delays to discuss the issue.
 And they still have to tackle your good feedback!
 Delays, on top of delays, on top of frustration.